christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

 };
 ```

-Now the missile flies in a straight line.
+Now the missile flies in a consistently straight line.
-It just isn't flying where we're pointing our crosshair (where my brother is).
+It just isn't flying where we're pointing our crosshair (at my brother).

 <Spacer />